-To date Godder has created twelve evening-length works: Hall (2001), Sudden Birds (2002), Two Playful Pink (2003), Strawberry Cream and Gunpowder (2004), I'm Mean, I Am (2006), Singular Sensation (2008), Love Fire (2009), Storm End Come (2011) and See Her Change (2013).
-In 2014 she created two new works which deal with her own choreographic archive: Climax, commissioned by the Petach Tikva Museum of Art, a three-hour performance piece within an exhibition incorporating objects, videos and costumes from her archive; and Lie Like A Lion, a solo work exploring the archive in her own body.
-In May 2016 Godder premiered in Theatre Freiburg her latest work - Common Emotions, an artistic outcome of a yearlong project involving dancers, scientists and people living with Parkinson’s disease, researching together movement disorders.
+To date Godder has created fifteen evening-length works: Hall (2001), Sudden Birds (2002), Two Playful Pink (2003), Strawberry Cream and Gunpowder (2004), I'm Mean, I Am (2006), Singular Sensation (2008), Love Fire (2009), Storm End Come (2011) and See Her Change (2013).
+In 2014 she created two new works which deal with her own choreographic archive: Climax, commissioned by the Petach Tikva Museum of Art, a three-hour performance piece and Lie Like A Lion- a solo work exploring the archive in her own body.
+In May 2016 Godder premiered in Theatre Freiburg the work - Common Emotions, an artistic outcome of a year-long project involving dancers, scientists and people living with Parkinson’s disease, researching together movement disorders.
 Another outcome of this project was the creation of Simple Action- a participatory choreographic action inspired by Stabat Mater.
 In 2018 Godder returned to the stage with the work Demonstrate Restraint, performing alongside a long time collaborator Tomer Damsky.
 Emerging from different fields, these two female performers use their extensive artistic practices as a tactic to crack open and engage with loaded, exhaustive and explosive political content, shifting between the urge to protest and self and external silencing.

-Godder is the recipient of numerous awards including a 2001 New York Dance and Performance “Bessie” Award for her work i feel funny today, presented at Dance Theater Workshop.
+Godder is the recipient of numerous awards including a 2001 New York Dance and Performance “Bessie” Award for her work ``I Feel Funny Today'', presented at Dance Theater Workshop.
 Other awards include: the Israeli Ministry of Culture Award for Young Choreographer (2001, 2003); The Israeli Ministry of Culture Award for Best Small Ensemble in Dance (2003, 2009); The Tel Aviv Municipality Rosenblum Award for Excellence in the Performing Arts as “Promising Artist” (2004) and “Excellent Artist” (2009).
 Yasmeen was a Chosen Artist of the Israel Cultural Excellence Foundation (2004-09), and in 2005 she received the prestigious Michael Landau Prize for the Performing Arts from the Tel Aviv Municipality.
 Most recently Godder received the Israeli Ministry of Culture Award for “Best Creation” in 2015 for her work CLIMAX.
 In 2018 Godder was chosen to be a Valeska Gert Guest Professor for Dance And Performance at the Institut fürTheaterwissenschaft (drama department) at Freie Universität Berlin.